sandialabs/sceptre-phenix-docs/src/state-of-health.md

 * `hostProcesses`: a map of VMs, each specifying a list of process names to check for within the VM.
 The default is `nil`.

+* `hostsToUseUUIDForC2Active`: a list of topology hostnames to use the minimega VM UUID for when determining if their cc agent is active.
+This is useful for topology nodes that are configured with snapshots disabled, preventing their hostname from getting updated when booted.
+Note that this configuration option also supports being set to `all` (e.g., `hostsToUseUUIDForC2Active: all`) if a user wishes to use the minimega VM UUID for all topology nodes.

 * `injectICMPAllow`: a boolean representing whether any existing firewall/router rulesets should have a rule added to allow ICMP between all nodes to